Seahawks excited to see what ‘special’ group of receivers can do this season

 But the rest of what Lockett said indicated he thinks it could well be.

-It’s a receiving corps led by one of the best duos in team history — Lockett and DK Metcalf — and been buffeted by two rookies in Jaxon Smith-Njigba and Jake Bobo who have quickly earned the respect and even apparent admiration of the rest of the team.
+It’s a receiving corps led by one of the best duos in team history — Lockett and DK Metcalf — and been buffeted by two rookies in Jaxon Smith-Njigba and Jake Bobo who have quickly earned the respect and apparent admiration of the rest of the team.

-“This is the type of receiving corps where we are all learning from each other because there are so many things that make each person special,” Lockett said.
+“This is the type of receiving corps where we are all learning from each other, because there are so many things that make each person special,” Lockett said.
 “And we can be able to take some of those pieces to be able to add it to our own game.”

 What Lockett and Metcalf can show everyone else in the room is obvious.